Metanome/flowref/README.md

 # FlowRef

-Fast DOI-based citation generator for academic research.
-Open-source, privacy-friendly citation tool supporting multiple styles with batch processing and PDF support.
+A modern, professional citation generator for academic research.
+Generate accurate citations from DOIs with support for thousands of styles, batch processing, and PDF extraction.

 ## Features

+**Modern Interface**
+- Color-coded visual feedback for status and validation
+- Real-time DOI and URL validation with professional messaging
+- Searchable style picker with access to thousands of CSL styles

 **Core Functionality**
-- Automatic DOI detection from web pages and PDF files
+- Automatic DOI detection from web pages and PDF documents
-- Five citation styles: APA 7th, MLA 9th, Chicago 17th, IEEE, Vancouver
+- Full CSL repository support (APA, MLA, Chicago, Harvard, IEEE, Vancouver, and thousands more)
 - In-text citations (parenthetical and narrative formats)
 - BibTeX export for LaTeX users
 - Batch processing for multiple DOIs or PDF files